jackiehjm/stx-docs/doc/source/configuration/openstack_cinder_config.rst

 ..
 Note::

-        You cannot delete an image-conversion file system when stx-openstack is in the applying, applied, or removing state.
+        You cannot delete an image-conversion file system when
+        |prefix|-openstack is in the applying, applied, or removing state.

 You cannot add or remove any other file systems using these commands.